smartdevicelink/sdl_evolution/proposals/0144-app-nicknames.md

 ## Potential downsides

 The user may see an outdated name of the app in the core's UI, potentially causing confusion if the app presents itself using the new name.
+A possible way to mitigate this downside (to a certain extend) could be to have the core return the selected name for the app.
+This would enable the client to use that name in the rest of the app, or show a message to the user making him aware of the inconsistent naming.

 ## Impact on existing code